alan-turing-institute/data-safe-haven/processes/provider-overview.md

 Datasets must only be transferred from the Dataset Provider to the Turing after an initial classification has been completed and the data sharing agreement executed.

-The transfer process should be initiated by the Project Manager in the management framework, opening a new empty secure data volume for deposit.
-The Investigator should authorise the mounting of the data volume in the Tier 3 Environment, using th web interface.
+All data transfer to the Turing should be via our secure data transfer process, which provides the Dataset Provider time-limited, write-only access to a dedicated data ingress volume from a specific location.
+Prior to access to the ingress volume being provided, the Dataset Provider Representative must provide the IP address(es) from which data will be uploaded and an email address to which a secure upload token can be sent.
+Once these details have been received, the Turing will open the data ingress volume for upload of data.

+To minimise the risk of unauthorised access to the dataset while the ingress volume is open for uploads, the following security measures are in place:

+  - Access to the ingress volume is restricted to a limited range of IP addresses associated with the Dataset Provider and the Turing.

+  - The Dataset Provider receives a **write-only** upload token.
+This allows them to upload, verify and modify the uploaded data, but does not viewing or download of the data.
+This provides protection against an unauthorised party accessing the data, even they gain access to the upload token.

+  - The upload token expires after a time-limited upload window.

+  - The upload token is transferred to the Dataset Provider via a secure email system.

+To further minimise the risk of unauthorised access to the dataset during the upload window, the Dataset Provider should take the following precautions.

+  - Data should always be uploaded directly into the secure volume to avoid the risk of individuals unintentionally retaining the dataset for longer than intended.

-After their dataset has been transferred, the Dataset Provider Representative should immediately indicate that the transfer is complete.
+  - After their dataset has been transferred, the Dataset Provider should immediately indicate that the transfer is complete.
 In doing so, they lose access to the data volume.

-Data should always be uploaded directly into the secure volume to avoid the risk of individuals unintentionally retaining the dataset for longer than intended.

-While open for deposit, this volume provides an additional risk of a third party accessing the dataset.
-To deposit the dataset, a time-limited or one-time access token, providing write-only access to the secure transfer volume, is granted and transferrd via a secure channel to the Dataset Provider Representative.

 When a work package is fully classified, data will either be ingressed from the initial Tier 3 Environment to a new Environment, or will stay in the original Tier 3 Environment, depending on sensitivity.
 The web management workflows should ensure that all parties have reached consensus on the classification tier at this stage before allowing analysis to begin.